boutrosc/CS-Projects/C/Unix Shell File System/readme.txt

 2. Change directory to file location

-3. Enter "gcc filesystem.c" into the terminal
+3. Enter "make" into the terminal

+4. Enter "./filesystem" to run the program